INCLUSIVE CLASSROOM ENVIRONMENT

 Careful - if you turn to look at the screen, you are turning your back to EVERYBODY, students in class and remote students.

-Role plays work really well in the hybrid classroom setting and its a powerful dynamic to connect face-to-face and remote students.
+Role plays work very well in the hybrid classroom setting, and it's a powerful dynamic to connect face-to-face and remote students.
 You have different options to pair up students for role play: